Aphrodite Désirée Navab

 “Village Women of Pakistan.”
 Gettysburg College, Gettysburg, PA.

-International Invitational Exhibitions
+International Invitational Exhibitions/Performances

 2009